RedDragonWebDesign/php-chess/README.md

 - PHP
   - Prefer constants over variables
   - Prefer integers over strings
   - Keep class variables lean.
-Don't calculate extra variables.
+Don't calculate extra variables in the constructor.
 Use getters for those. (e.g. don't have a FEN variable in ChessBoard)
   - Prefer $haystack[needle] over array_search($needle, $haystack)
   - Use XDEBUG_PROFILE and Qcachegrind.
 Sort by SELF.
 Optimize the functions at the top.
   - Extract code groups into functions to help with profiling (and readability).